Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Vampirism.md

 Vampires are pretty infamous if you've been playing Requiem, and god forbid you get a quest from your companion shield brothers to go slay one before they've offered you their special gift.

 Requiem is hard to analyze due to the scope of the mod, but I'll do my best to completely detail how vampirism and vampires are different.
 I think I've covered nearly everything.

-A lot of this stuff needs verification.
+{: .important}
+> Vampire Gameplay is intended to be a challenge, It requires a lot of micromanagement  of your thirst and comes with some large penalties to balance against its advantages.
+>
+> It is not recommended for beginners to requiem.

 ## --Becoming a vampire--

 There are two ways, you can either consume vampire dust, which has a chance of giving you the disease, or you can take damage from a vampiric Drain life.
 If you are a Altmer, the Drain life varient is resisted using the Altmer's disease resistance perk, so dust is the safer option.

 Once infected it takes 3 days to turn into a vampire.
-During this time you are taking consistant damage and cannot sleep.
+During this time you are taking consistent damage and cannot sleep.
 To pass a time, you can train at a dummy, study a book, spell research or kill and harvest animals.
+Make sure you have more healing potions than you think you'd need.
+Make sure that you also have a cure disease  potion  in case you run out!

 When you get converted to a vampire, you are *instantly* in [stage 4](/08-SkillAnalysis/Vampirism#stage4).
 It is recommended that you make sure that you are inside (out of sunlight), and have dead bodies nearby that you can feed on.